-Stewart Gordon points out that daggers were also visible symbols of emperors' legitimacy.
+- 26 Stewart Gordon points out that daggers were also visible symbols of emperors' legitimacy.
 As symbols of rank and prestige, daggers were suitable gifts for only the highest-ranking princes and mansabdars.
 See Stewart Gordon, "Robes of Honour: A Transactional Kingly Ceremony."
-The Indian Economic and Social History Review 33, no. 3 (1996): 234; 241.

-A mansabdar was a fiscal-military officer in the tiered Mughal administrative system where a higher rank was not only a symbol of prestige but also ensured a higher salary, or tax collection rights of more choice pieces of land, and command over a larger number of troops.
+The Indian Economic and Social History Review 33, no. 3 (1996): 234; 241. - 27A mansabdar was a fiscal-military officer in the tiered Mughal administrative system where a higher rank was not only a symbol of prestige but also ensured a higher salary, or tax collection rights of more choice pieces of land, and command over a larger number of troops.
 For more detailed definitions, alternate terms, older systems of revenue assignment and etymologies please see Irfan Habib, The Agrarian System of Mughal India 1556-1707 (New Delhi: Oxford University Press), 257-58.
 For Abul Fazl's explanation of mansabdari see Abul Fazl Allami, The Ain-i akbari vol.1, ed.
 D.C.
 Philliot, trans.
 H. Blochmann, (Calcutta: Royal Asiatic Society of Bengal, 1927), 247-49.
 Such gifts reinforced the master-disciple relationship between emperors and their mansabdars, ensuring the loyalty of the latter.
 John F. Richards, "The Formulation of Imperial Authority under Akbar and Jahangir," in The Mughal State 1526-1750, eds.
-Muzaffar Alam and Sanjay Subrahmanyam (Delhi: OUP, 1998), 157-67.

-A.S Melikian-Chiravani, "Precious and Semi-Precious Stones in Iranian Culture Chapter I. Early Iranian Jade," Bulletin of the Asia Institute 11 (1997): 129-132.

-Possibly because Chinese Taoist scholars ascribed an antivenomous quality to the similar looking rhinoceros horn.
-See Laufer, 323.

-Jahangir, Tuzuk-i-Jahangiri, 2:166.

-Jahangir, Tuzuk-i-Jahangiri, 2:166.

-Jahangir, Tuzuk-i-Jahangiri, 2:166.

-Lisa Balabanlilar has addressed the place of the Timurid Empire and Central Asia in Mughal imperial memory.
+Muzaffar Alam and Sanjay Subrahmanyam (Delhi: OUP, 1998), 157-67. - A.S Melikian-Chiravani, "Precious and Semi-Precious Stones in Iranian Culture Chapter I. Early Iranian Jade," Bulletin of the Asia Institute 11 (1997): 129-132. - 29 Possibly because Chinese Taoist scholars ascribed an antivenomous quality to the similar looking rhinoceros horn.
+See Laufer, 323. - 30 Jahangir, Tuzuk-i-Jahangiri, 2:166. - 31 Jahangir, Tuzuk-i-Jahangiri, 2:166. - 32 Jahangir, Tuzuk-i-Jahangiri, 2:166. - 33 Lisa Balabanlilar has addressed the place of the Timurid Empire and Central Asia in Mughal imperial memory.
 See Balabanlilar, "Dynastic memory and the Genealogical Cult" in Imperial Identity in the Mughal Empire: Memory and Dynastic Politics in Early Modern South and Central Asia (London: I.B.
-Tauris, 2016), 37-70.

-Now in modern Uzbekistan, Samarqand was the imperial capital of Timur and his successors.
+Tauris, 2016), 37-70. - 34 Now in modern Uzbekistan, Samarqand was the imperial capital of Timur and his successors.
 The Timurids carefully constructed Samarqand to project Timurid imperial power through its distinct architecture.
 As a center of power and culture, the city served as a model for the capitals and imperial architecture of later dynasties in the eastern Islamic world.
 Both Jahangir and his son Shah Jahan regarded a conquest of Samarqand as the ultimate aim of their military ambitions for Central Asia.
-Jahangir was overjoyed with this gift and even composed a single verse in his memoirs to mark the occasion: "Thy Time is happy in that thou hast made mine happy."
-Jahangir, Tuzuk-i-Jahangiri, 2:996.